 Click here for more information from the IRS.

-If you have any questions regarding this letter or your plans, please let Journey know.
-We can assist you, or connect you to a trusted Health Insurance Broker that we trust will take care of your needs.
+If you have any questions regarding this ACA penalty letter or your plans, please let Journey know.
+We can assist or connect you to a trusted Health Insurance Broker that will take care of your needs.